Dalmeny

 Dalmeny (/dælˈmɛni/) is a village and civil parish in Scotland.
 It is located on the south side of the Firth of Forth, 1 mi southeast of South Queensferry and 8 mi west of Edinburgh city centre.
 It lies within the traditional boundaries of West Lothian, and falls under the local governance of the City of Edinburgh Council.
 Dalmeny is on the route used as the X99 Queensferry off-service loop.

 Name history

-The 13th century form of the name, Dunmanyn (later Dunmanie and then Damenie, hence the modern form), indicates that the first element is Britonnic din or Gaelic dun, a fort.
-A derivation from dun managh, "monk's fort", is unconvincing: there is no evidence to suggest there was ever a monastic settlement at Dalmeny.
+The 13th century form of the name, Dunmanyn (later Dunmanie and then Damenie, hence the modern form), indicates that the first element is Britonnic din or Gaelic dùn, a fort.
+A derivation from dùn Dùn nam Manach, "monk's fort", is unconvincing: there is no evidence to suggest there was ever a monastic settlement at Dalmeny.
 The name may rather be from din meyni, "stony fort", or din meyn an, "place of the stone fort", in reference to the ancient triple-walled fort that once stood on Craigie Hill in the east of the parish.

 The second element has also been connected with Manau, an ancient name for the lands adjoining the Forth, which would give a meaning of "fort of Manau" (compare Slamannan, "mount of Manau", and Clackmannan, "stone of Manau").